akorablov/project_data_jobs/README.md

-## Project Background
+# Project Background

 Welcome to my analysis of the data job market, focused on Data Analyst roles.
 This project was driven by a personal goal to better understand job trends and skill demand in the analytics field.
 One limitation of the dataset is the limited availability of salary information in Czechia and Slovakia.
 This may be influenced by cultural factors in the region, where salary discussions are generally considered private and not commonly shared in the workplace.

 The dataset, provided through [Luke Barousse's Python Course](https://lukebarousse.com/python), contains job postings from a few years ago, including information on job titles, salaries for US, locations, and required skills.
 While the data is not current (2023), the analysis still offers valuable insights into market dynamics and helps build a strong foundation for future exploration.

-## Areas of Exploration
+# ⁉️ Areas of Exploration

 - Analyzing the top in-demand skills across the three most common data roles.

 - Tracking trends in skill demand specific to Data Analyst positions.

-- Evaluating how different skills align with salary levels, based on available data.
+- Evaluating how different skills align with salary levels, based on available data (US).

-- Highlighting high-impact skills that combine strong demand with higher earning potential.
+- Highlighting high-impact skills that combine strong demand with higher earning potential (US).

-## Toolset Overview
+# ⚙️ Toolset Overview

 To explore the Data Analyst job market in depth, I relied on a set of essential tools and technologies: